shuuki/emoji-story/README.md

 1. base resources
   - gradually fill over time
   - a little weighted randomization
-2. craftable resources
+2. expendable resources
-  - can be made from either base resources or crafted resources
+  - can be made from either base resources or permanent resources
   - sometimes require certain unlimited resources be unlocked
-3. unlimited resources
+3. permanent resources
   - only need to be crafted once
+  	- but can be crafted many times
   - special resources that require greater investment